Code-Institute-Submissions/Kirst8-Sublime-sounds_AprResub/README.md

  Options to view street and outside side location

 ##### Wireframes.
- Wireframes for the original design concepts were created using figma Landing Page
+ Wireframes for the original design concepts were created using figma the orginal idea can be found here.
+ Landing Page
- Big inviting image to and that it will change from week to week depend on the artist and everyone gets their time in the limelight
+ Inviting image to and that it will change from week to week depend on the artist and everyone gets their time in the limelight.

 ##### Map
 The Map would be Centered with difference markers and i might change markers later own